ISKCON: Radha Krishna Mandir, Chennai

-Sri Sri Radha Madhav Sundar Mandir is located at Siliguri, West Bengal.

-Nepal

-ISKCON Temple Nepal is located in Kathmandu.
-The geographic coordinates of ISKCON Nepal are 27.784062° or (27°47'2.62") of North and 85.356938° or (85°21'24.98") of East.
-It is on the lap of Shivapuri Mountain where the Holy Bishnumati River flows.

-In this temple, the Deities of Sri Sri Radha Govinda Hari (Radha and Krishna), Jagannath, Baladeva, Subhadra, Gaur Nitai, Narasimha are worshiped.
-ISKCON Nepal celebrates Jagannath Rath Yatra every year.
-As per a 2018 estimate, over 5000 devotees participate in the ratha yatra from across the globe.

 Europe

 There are over 135 ISKCON-affiliated temples and cultural centers in Europe.
 The ISKCON movement in Europe is home to a number of rural and farming communities, including Nueva Vrajamandala in Spain, La Nouvelle Mayapura in France, Villa Vrindavan in Italy and Simhachalam in Germany.

 There are also 31 additional centers in Russia, as Vaishnava Hinduism represents one of the largest denominations of faith in the country.

 While most initiated disciples in Britain in the 1980s were young white British, the movement had support from the expatriate Indian Hindu community.
 British Indian Hindus generally attended ISKCON temples as one of many available Hindu temples.

-Radhadesh Temple, Durbuy, Belgium

-The Radhadesh temple in Durbuy, Belgium, is home to Bhaktivedanta College, which opened in 2002 to provide ministerial and spiritual education for students, offering degrees and certificates online and on-campus in Vaishnava theology externally validated by the University of Chester.